JuliaGPU/CUDA.jl/docs/src/installation/overview.md

 available for your system.
 You can do so by setting the environment variable `JULIA_CUDA_USE_BINARYBUILDER` to `false`.

-To troubleshoot discovery of a local CUDA installation, you can set `JULIA_DEBUG=CUDAapi` and see the various paths where CUDAapi.jl looks.
+To troubleshoot discovery of a local CUDA installation, you can set `JULIA_DEBUG=CCUDA` and see the various paths where CUDA.jl looks.
 By setting any of the `CUDA_HOME`, `CUDA_ROOT` or `CUDA_PATH` environment variables, you can guide the package to a specific directory.